shiftenterdev/playmagento/source/_posts/install-magento.md

 --use-rewrites=1
 ```

 **Other option for 2.4.0 is `--elasticsearch-username`,`--elasticsearch-password`.
-Since Elastic search is now required for magento form version 2.4.0**
+Since Elasticsearch is now required for magento form version 2.4.0**